Tell-A-Friend | Bookmark Us | Sign-Up | Help

 Sridhar, you have not even reached Tamukam Grounds!
 Oh, the next building makes me heave a big sigh!
 Oh, my, sorry, our dear dear Alma Mater.
 I am just getting my next blog ready on AC – will you read it Sridhar?

 I plan to go over there next month and I think we will walk together, ofcourse with my dear friend also, without fail.
-After doing darshan of Vinayakar, let us not miss out on a small Chettiar Bajji kadai, very near the temple, enroute to North Veli Street !
+After doing darshan of Vinayakar, let us not miss out on a small Chettiar Bajji kadai, very near the temple, enroute to North Veli Street !:drool

 Naan ready, Sir, neenga en (slow)speedukku nadakka readyya?